waz4/TinyComb/README.md

 - **Efficient Index-to-Combination Mapping**:

+  - Unlike traditional methods that iterate through all combinations sequentially, `TinyComb` can generate a combination based on its index which allows the use of divide and conquer algorithms to analyze the combinatorial space much faster.
   - The `id2combo(id, n, k, combo, factMap)` function converts a given index (`id`, a big number via `struct bn`) into its corresponding combination (stored in `combo`), an array of `k` unsigned integers.
-  - Unlike traditional methods that iterate through all combinations sequentially, `TinyComb` uses precomputed factorial data (`factMap`) to compute the combination at any index in O(k) time, bypassing the need to generate the entire sequence up to that point.
   - Example: For `n = 2`, `k = 2`:
     - Index 0 → `(0, 0)`
     - Index 1 → `(0, 1)`